-- d/ When paid in-service training is assigned, the rate for each hour of such assignment shall be as specified above, except where state or federal law establishes a lower rate.
-This provision does not limit the assignment of in-service training without pay.
-Effective first full pay period of the year listed. - e/ Any certificated employee whose work assignment is continued on a full time basis in the same or a comparable position beyond his/her normal term of employment shall be paid at the same rate as is applicable to the normal term of employment in the contract year in which the extended time falls. - g/ The higher rate is paid after ten (10) days of continuous service in a given classroom assignment, for the duration of the assignment. - h/ An additional stipend of \$9.78 above the substitute's current rate for every day in the same assignment, after 10, up to 20 days or from the first day if filling a vacancy. - j/ Coordinating teacher shall refer to the individual teacher responsible for planning, designing, and implementing the activity.
+- d/ When paid inservice training is assigned, the rate for each hour of such assignment shall be as specified above, except where state or federal law establishes a lower rate.
+This provision does not limit the assignment of inservice training without pay.
+Effective first full pay period of the year listed. - e/ Any certificated employee whose work assignment is continued on a full time basis in the same or a comparable position beyond his/her normal term of employment shall be paid at the same rate as is applicable to the normal term of employment in the contract year in which the extended time falls. - g/ The higher rate is paid after ten (10) days of continuous service in a given classroom assignment, for the duration of the assignment. - h/ An additional stipend of \$9.78 above the substitute's current rate for every day in the same assignment, after ten (10), up to twenty (20) days or from the first day if filling a vacancy. - j/ Coordinating teacher shall refer to the individual teacher responsible for planning, designing, and implementing the activity. - 8/ All buildings shall have a testing coordinator and K-12 buildings shall have two (2) Testing Coordinators. - 9/ K-8, K-6 AND 7-12 buildings shall have one (1) Technology Coordinator.